GreptimeTeam/docs/docs/user-guide/logs/manage-pipelines.md

     index: timestamp'
 ```

-The Pipeline has been successfully created at this point.
+Now that the Pipeline has been created successfully, you can test the Pipeline using the `dryrun` interface.

 ### Debug writing logs

 We can test the Pipeline using the `dryrun` interface.
 We will test it with erroneous log data where the value of the message field is in numeric format, causing the pipeline to fail during processing.

+**This API is only used to test the results of the Pipeline and does not write data to GreptimeDB.**

 ```bash